Developmental awards (intramural)

 The call for applications is generally issued in the spring with a June 1 deadline and a July 1 start date through the cancer program listserv.
-To be advised of forthcoming calls, please send an email to firstname.lastname@example.org with "Please add me to the cancer center email list" in the subject line to be added to the Cancer Program mailing list.
+To be advised of forthcoming calls, please send an email to email@example.com with "Please add me to the cancer center email list" in the subject line to be added to the cancer program mailing list.
 The application and instructions are attached to the call.
-Proposals are submitted electronically (via email) as a pdf attachment to email@example.com.
-Awardees are required to sign an award acceptance form that includes a commitment to presenting the pilot project at the cancer center's symposia, mandatory progress reports for up to 5 years post award, and acknowledgement of the cancer center support grant (NCI P30CA093373) on all publications and grants that result from the funding.
+Proposals are submitted electronically (via email) as a pdf attachment to firstname.lastname@example.org.
+Awardees are required to sign an award acceptance form that includes a commitment to presenting the pilot project at the cancer center's symposia, mandatory progress reports for up to five years post award, and acknowledgement of the cancer center support grant (NCI P30CA093373) in all publications and grants that result from the funding.

 Proposals that are favorably reviewed will have the following characteristics in addition to excellent to outstanding scientiﬁc merit:

-- clear relevance to one or more cancer center scientific programs
+- clear relevance to one or more cancer center research programs

 - utilization of one or more of the center's shared resources, if appropriate

 - collaborations among two or more cancer center members

-- the anticipated results are likely to lead to peer-reviewed scientific publications and significant, peer-reviewed extramural funding
+- anticipated results are likely to lead to peer-reviewed scientific publications and significant, peer-reviewed extramural funding

-- the proposed budget and project period are realistic and appropriate
+- proposed budget and project period are realistic and appropriate

 Note: At the discretion of the cancer center director, certain calls for developmental award applications may focus on a particular topic to promote an area of research and/or may be a partnership with another center in the latter circumstance, the review panel will be multi-center.